-All people regardless of chromosome type (XX, XY, XXY, X0) have gender issues to consider.
+All people regardless of chromosome type (XX, X0, XY, XXY, and more) have gender issues to consider.
 Defining who you are is part of being human.

 Why Are XXY Chromosomes Important?

-XXY is a human equality issue that impacts millions of men and their families.
+XXY is a human equality issue that impacts millions of women, men, and their families.
 It is a misinformation issue that has confused doctors and governments, and caused doctors to misinform millions of expectant parents with advice to terminate their pregnancies based on flawed research information.

-Presently, most of the medical research community (and many doctors) regard XXY men as subhuman, possessing defective chromosomes, but this is not true.
+Presently, a majority of the medical research community (and many doctors) regard XXY men as subhuman, possessing defective chromosomes, but this is not true.
 XXY chromosomes are not defective.
-They are perfectly normal, and serve individuals just fine.
+They serve individuals just fine.

-Many medical research universities publish a laundry list of supposedly common physical and mental characteristics of XXY males, yet the truth is there are rarely any negative characteristics.
+Many medical research universities publish a laundry list of supposedly common physical and mental characteristics of XXY males, yet the truth is there are no characteristics common to all XXY males, and there are often no negative characteristics.
 In fact, there are some positive differences.

 Should You Abort Your XXY Fetus?

-In my experience, XXY is mostly a good thing, presenting some unique advantages.
-It is also true there are one or two disadvantages, however, these are born of biased medical and societal standards, and they are equally navigable as any other issue parents must deal with whilst raising a child of any chromosome type.
+XXY can be a good thing, presenting some unique advantages.
+It is also true that due to biased medical and societal standards, there may be one or two disadvantages, however, these are equally navigable as any other issue parents must deal with whilst raising any child.

-Why Have Millions of Parents Chosen to Terminate Their XXY Fetuses?
+Why Have Millions of Parents Terminated Their XXY Fetuses?

 Termination is the standard medical recommendation to pregnant parents when XXY chromosomes are identified at the fetus stage, in a karyotype test.
-Yet, there is nothing inherently detrimental about having XXY chromosomes.
-XXY males can have the same strengths and attributes as XY men.
+Yet, there is nothing inherently detrimental about being built with XXY chromosomes.
+XXY men can have the same strengths and attributes as XY men.

-XXY boys and men are fully capable and intelligent human beings.
+XXY boys and men are fully capable, intelligent, athletic, and social human beings.

-It does indeed, yet XXY research is most often trained on negatives of human difference.
+XXY research is most often trained on negatives of human difference.
 Subhuman is the notion medical researchers have promoted in published, peer-reviewed papers, and they repeatedly roll out such yarn in online government resources such as The Genetics Home Reference, the Human Genome Project, the National Institute of Child Health and Human Development, and medical university websites all over the world, misinforming doctors, librarians, teachers, parents, and students alike.
-The truth is, many doctors have limited or no real-world XXY experience.
+The truth is, many doctors have limited or no real-world, first-person XXY experience.

 Modern researchers have corrected many of the old assertions about XXY chromosomes.
 For instance, it used to be said that XXY men possessed subnormal intelligence, but now some researchers and doctors have noted that XXY men possess unusually high intelligence.
-There are XXY PhDs.
+There are XXY PhDs, and successful XXY men in all manner of careers.
 The likely truth is that a full range of intelligence levels can be found, just like in XY men.
 In spite of this, many doctors still stand by the outdated info, often because they have not read recent studies; and also because annual XXY medical research conferences continue to publish the outdated information as though it were current in order to keep the research funding routine intact.

 There is Much More To Learn About XXY

-Doctors are not the enemy in XXY misinformation.
-Many of them just do not know the truth, which is part of why I have published this site.
+Doctors are not necessarily the enemy in XXY misinformation.
+Many of them just do not know the truth (or are afraid to express it for fear of being professionally ostracized).